¨For all the jokes and complaints about the aches of air travel, it’s pretty marvelous if you think about it¨.

 - Printing out boarding passes.

 - Baggage by weight.
-The airlines add both the weight of both the carry-on and checked baggage together to derive the baggage fee.
+The airlines add the carry-on and checked baggage weight together to derive the baggage fee.

-Also, keep in mind that you cannot change or cancel most Basic Fare tickets.
+Also, remember that you cannot change or cancel most Basic Fare tickets.

 One of the most common benefits of the Premium airfare bundles is better seats.
-On business-oriented flights, the premium bundles are often too expensive for me.
 (Often two to three times more than Economy Plus).
+On business-(often two to three times more than Economy Plus) oriented flights, the premium bundles are often too expensive for me.

 Sometimes, the Premium bundles are not as expensive as an economy plus ticket, particularly on leisure flights.
 I will pay $50-$100 for first or business class seats.
 I am a big man, and the additional width makes a lot of difference.

-Seats with additional legroom are usually not worth the additional cost to me.
-The seats are not any wider (and sometimes seem narrower) than regular economy seats.
-However, this could be a benefit for many Fifty-Plus Nomads, particularly on a long flight.
+Seats with additional legroom are usually not worth the extra cost because the seats are not wider (and sometimes seem narrower) than regular economy seats.
+However, this could benefit many Fifty-Plus Nomads, particularly on a long flight.

 A Final Note